Museum of Fine Arts, Houston: Facilities

-The MFAH's permanent collection totals nearly 70,000 pieces in over 300000 sqft of exhibition space, placing it among the larger art museums in the United States.
+The MFAH's permanent collection totals nearly 80,000 pieces in over 300000 sqft of exhibition space, placing it second in size to the Metropolitan Museum in the United States.
 The museum's collections and programs are housed in nine facilities.
 The Susan and Fayez S. Sarofim Campus encompasses 14 acres including seven of the facilities, with two additional facilities, Bayou Bend and Rienzi (house museums) at off site locations.
 The main public collections and exhibitions are in the Law, Beck, and Kinder buildings.
 The Law and Beck buildings have over 130000 sqft of exhibition space.